DavidNorvald/JobPlacementDashboard/README.md

   {% endblock %}

-The CSS stylings for the Hotal Search were kept in line with the overall stylings of the Web Application as a whole so that everything looked like it fit together.
+The CSS stylings for the Hotel Search were kept in line with the overall stylings of the Web Application as a whole so that everything looked like it fit together.

     #HotelDestination {